-MEMORY TECHNIQUES FOR EFFICIENT LEARNING
+MEMORY TECHNIQUES AS LEARNING TOOLS

 Alex explains the general idea behind a memory palace and why it's so powerful.

 Alex explains how to create your first memory palace.

 Alex explains how to use memory palaces to represent information visually by memorizing a 5-word list.

 Alex explains how to use memory palaces to learn foreign language vocabulary.

 Alex explains how to use memory palaces to learn terminology.